Can CBD Help With Teen Anxiety

-- The racheting up of academic workload and expectations
+- The ratcheting up of academic workload and expectations

-- The increased social scrutiny and online presense
+- The increased social scrutiny and online presence

 - Self-medicating with substances that can actually increase anxiety long-term

-- Constant barage of media focus on physical attractiveness (especially for girls)
+- A constant barrage of media focus on physical attractiveness (especially for girls)

 Take your pick or better yet, add them all up cumulatively.